History of Akon in Timeline

 November 20, 2007: Konvicted Certified Triple Platinum

-On November 20, 2007, the RIAA certified Akon's album 'Konvicted' triple platinum with 3 million units sold in the US.
+On November 20, 2007, the RIAA certified Akon's album 'Konvicted' triple platinum, with 3 million units sold in the US.

 December 3, 2007: Arraignment on Charges

-December 2007: Guinness World Records Achievement
+December 2007: Guinness World Records Recognition

-2007: Founding of KonLive Distribution
+2007: KonLive Distribution Founded

 Loading Video...